SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 #### What are the scientific and engineering goals for your chosen project?

 TODO: Provide a list of at least three goals for your chosen project.
+Each goal that you provide should have a clear noun and verb.
+Whenever it is possible to do so, please make sure that you do not write any of these goals in passive voice as that would obscure the overall contributions of your project.

 #### What is the abstract of your project proposal?